simon-weber/gmusicapi/README.md

 To upload filetypes other than mp3, you're going to need FFmpeg installed and in your system path.
 For Ubuntu users: `sudo apt-get install ffmpeg ubuntu-restricted-extras`.
 Windows users, get [the most recent static binaries](http://ffmpeg.zeranoe.com/builds/) and then [edit your path](http://www.computerhope.com/issues/ch000549.htm) to include the directory that contains ffmpeg.exe.

 To check that everything is set up correctly, you can run the test suite: `python -m gmusicapi.test.integration_test_api`.
-If something goes wrong during testing, there is the chance that you'll end up with an extra playlist or test song in your library.
-It should never destructively modify your library.
+If something goes wrong during testing, there is the chance that you'll end up with an extra playlist or test song in your library, but it should never destructively modify your library.
+If there is an error during testing, please [open an issue](https://github.com/simon-weber/Unofficial-Google-Music-API/issues/new) to let me know about it.

 ###Getting Started